 If you want a unique experience, consider bird-watching and building driftwood sculptures.
 San Gregorio State Beach is a highly protected beach and estuary where the Western Snowy Plover nests.
 The Plover is a small shorebird that builds its nest on the open beach.
 Plovers are a Threatened Bird Species, partially due to loss of habitat.

-You'll see lots of driftwood on the beach.
-While you can't take it with you, you can use it to create driftwood sculptures you leave behind.
-The compositions never last long, so be sure to take a photo before it falls and floats out on the tide.
+You’ll see lots of driftwood on the beach.
+While you can’t take it with you, you can use it to create driftwood sculptures you leave behind.
+The compositions never last long, so take a photo before it falls and floats out on the tide.
 The wood will be reclaimed by wind and water, then recycled through sea and shore to be used by another builder for a new structure.

 Parking, water, and restrooms are available.
 Dogs are not allowed in the park.
 No camping is offered at this day-use park.